Monday, July 30, 2007

 Christianity Is Selling Death

 I've grown tired of both the church shoppers and the church marketers of our day.
 When I hear someone ask, "What does your church have to offer me or my family?" it's about all I can do to not have my head explode.
 It's not like it's anything new, Jesus had to put up with the same kind of self-centeredness, but that doesn't make it easier to take.
+Church is not a supermarket.

 What consumer benefits a church might offer has nothing at all to do with whether or not it is the place God desires a believer to be in order to grow and serve.
 God has a divine appointment for each of us, and finding it should be our goal.
-Then with patience and grace, serving God and our brothers and sisters there should be our occupatiion until (and only if) God appoints us some place else.
+Then, with patience and grace, serving God and our brothers and sisters there should be our occupation until (and only if) God appoints us some place else.

-We certainly have no right to treat our brothers and sisters as disposable and divorce ourselves from their fellowship because we've decided we can get a better deal someplace else.
+We certainly have no right to treat our brothers and sisters as disposable and divorce ourselves from their fellowship because we've decided we can get a better deal somewhere else.
 God is the one who has made us parts of the body and he alone gets to appoint us to our place in the body.
 What business does any church leader have, then, of dangling a carrot, trying to coax a believer to make a decision about where they belong on a basis other than God's appointment?

 I'm dumbfounded amidst a church world that doesn't understand it's own message.
-I mean, really, how can such a thing as church marketing can even exist?
+I mean, really, how can such a thing as church marketing even exist?
 It's not just oxymoronic, it's plain moronic too!
 No, it's even worse, it's faithless, and it's ruining the heritage of God.
 Let the self-centered consumers and ravenous church hawkers beware, you will reap what you sow

 Monday, July 9, 2007